Vulcan-Logic/DSC3W4/README.md

 __/getFunctionString.R__ *- script file that contains a subroutine for the assignment4() function - further description appears below*

 ## Section 2 Description of the script files
-### assignment4.R
+### run_analysis.R

-This file contains a function by the name of assignment4().
-The file should be included in the R enviroment by calling the source("assignment4.R") function call.
+This file contains a function by the name of "run_analysis()".
+The file should be included in the R enviroment by calling the source("run_analysis.R") function call.
-The assignment4 function contains the main body of the code.
+The run_analysis function is the main body of the code.

 This function:
 Opens the following input files: features.txt, /train/subject_train.txt, /train/Y_train.txt, /train/X_train.txt, /test/subject_test.txt, /test/Y_test.txt, /test/X_test.txt.
 If successful in opening these files, it reads the data into 7 data frames.
 Three frames each from the training set and the test set are read in from the files and the three are